You know, I’m not much for measuring stuff in the kitchen.

 I love simple soups and have been craving them lots lately.

-Especially super-simple veggie ones that are super-thick like puree—my version of a smoothie (but since the soup contents are cooked, they’re way easier on the digestion and way superior so far as bioavailable nutrients).
+Especially super-simple veggie ones that are super-thick like puree—my version of a smoothie (but since the soup contents are cooked, they’re way easier on digestion and way higher in bioavailable nutrients).

 I try to make at least one soup a week—rarely with a recipe (even rarer with actual measuring spoons).